Problem: Pulmonary Valve Stenosis

-Pulmonary stenosis is a condition caused by a narrowing of the pulmonary valve opening.
-Pulmonary stenosis restricts blood flow from the lower right chamber (called the ventricle) to the pulmonary arteries, which delivers blood to the lungs.
-It is most commonly the result of a congenital heart defect.
-However, rarely PS can develop as a result of infections like rheumatic fever (PDF)(link opens in new window) or carcinoid syndrome.
+Pulmonary stenosis, also called PS, is caused by a narrowing of the pulmonary valve opening.
+PS restricts blood flow from the lower right chamber (ventricle) to the pulmonary arteries, which deliver blood to the lungs.
+It’s most commonly the result of a congenital heart defect.
+However, rarely PS can develop as a result of infections such as rheumatic fever (PDF)(link opens in new window) or carcinoid syndrome.

 Pulmonary stenosis, which is rare among adults, is usually caused by a birth defect, also called a congenital heart defect.
 Moderate to severe PS is most often diagnosed during childhood due to the loud heart murmur associated with the condition.